javalent/initiative-tracker/README.md

 `Default: Disabled`

 Any temporary HP added to a creature will be added on top of exsiting temporary HP.

+### Logging

+Enables a logging system that will log actions taken during encounters.
+Each new encounter will create a new log file.

+### Log folder

+New log files will be placed here.

 ## Players